Department of Chaplaincy and Clinical Ministries and the Department of FaithHealth Education

 Michelle Nicolle, PhD, completed a CPE residency at Wake Forest Medical Center in 2016.
 Prior to this, she was engaged in neuroscience research as an Associate Professor at Wake Forest School of Medicine with appointments in Internal Medicine, Section of Geriatrics and the Department of Physiology and Pharmacology with a focus on memory decline in normal aging and Alzheimer’s disease.
 Her love of the elderly transitioned from the lab bench to the bedside in a career change from academics to chaplaincy.
 With religious training at the Upaya Zen Center in Santa Fe, NM, Michelle is an ordained Buddhist Chaplain.
 Michelle provides spiritual care and support for students and faculty at Wake Forest School of Medicine as well as the businesses and scientists associated with the Wake Forest Innovation Quarter in Winston-Salem.

-Keith Stirewalt serves as the Chaplain for Clinical Engagement and the Independent Living Donor Advocate for WFBH.
-He is a Baptist minister.
+Keith Stirewalt serves as the Program Director – FaithHealth Clinical Medicine and as a Physician Assistant – Palliative Care for WFBH.
+He is a Baptist minister and chaplain.
 He earned his B.A. in Chemistry from the University of Tennessee at Chattanooga, his P.A. from the Bowman Gray School of Medicine-Wake Forest University, his M.B.A. at the Bryan School of Business at the University of North Carolina-Greensboro, and his M.Div. at the Wake Forest University School of Divinity.
-Keith’s work focuses on the narrative interaction of clinical medicine, theology, end-of-life, serious illness, advance care planning, bioethics, and living donor kidney transplant.
+Keith completed his chaplain internship and two years of chaplain residency at Wake Forest Baptist Medical Center.
+Keith’s work focuses on the narrative interaction of clinical medicine, theology, end-of-life, serious illness, advance care planning, and bioethics.